/* Rambling Owl addition to remove page titles from blogs */

 Prev

-Well, my feet have healed.
-In fact, they are so obviously pink and healthy now, that I feel like a bit of a wimp when I read back on my observations of three months ago.
-It is hard to recall the discomforts that I had faithfully recorded at the time.
+My feet have healed.
+They are so obviously pink and healthy now that I feel something of a wimp reading back over my observations of three months ago.
+It is genuinely hard to recall the discomforts I faithfully recorded at the time.

 It hadn't been that bad, had it?

-I do remember, about six weeks after we had all returned to our respective homes, that one morning in the shower I had watched with quiet amazement, as thick crusts of skin disengaged themselves from my heels in a peeling-back motion.
-I was left with what looked like pieces of naan bread dangling from my feet, so had pulled them away and flushed them down the toilet.
-The skin underneath had been soft and vulnerable-looking and I realised that I was back to square one.
-If I go walking next year, which is a strong possibility, I'm going to tackle whatever trail I choose using feet which will have soles possessing all the durability and toughness of a softly-boiled egg.
+About six weeks after we all returned to our respective homes, I was in the shower one morning when I watched with quiet amazement as thick crusts of skin disengaged themselves from my heels in a peeling-back motion.
+I was left with what looked like pieces of naan bread dangling from my feet, pulled them away and flushed them down the toilet.
+The skin underneath was soft and vulnerable-looking, and I realised I was back to square one.
+If I go walking again next year — which is a strong possibility — I will be doing so on feet whose soles possess all the durability and toughness of a softly-boiled egg.

-It doesn't help that, during the eleven months between each hiking holiday, I choose to wear soft, moccasin-like shoes which pamper and caress my feet.
-I am then surprised and offended that they behave in a shocked manner before falling apart, when I insist on strapping them inside big old walking boots, with their concrete liners and inflexible contours.
+It doesn't help that during the eleven months between each walking holiday I choose to wear soft, moccasin-like shoes that pamper and caress my feet.
+I am then surprised and offended that they behave in a shocked manner before falling apart, when I insist on strapping them inside big old walking boots with their concrete liners and inflexible contours.

-All of my blisters and bruises, earned so painfully on The Kintyre Way, have faded both in physicality and memory.
-The only clue evident that my feet were put through their paces is a toe nail which went black overnight.
-I went to bed with a perfectly clear nail (4th toe, right foot) and woke up in the morning with one which was purple-black, though curiously painless.
-It is still there now, slowly rising up my digit as it grows out.
+All of my blisters and bruises, earned so painfully on the Kintyre Way, have faded both in physicality and in memory.
+The only remaining evidence that my feet were put through their paces is a toenail which went black overnight — fourth toe, right foot.
+I went to bed with a perfectly clear nail and woke to find one that was purple-black, though curiously painless.
+It is still there now, slowly rising up the digit as it grows out.

 So had it been that bad?
-My memory banks are sceptical, but it is when I watch the video footage that I took at the time that I once more start to appreciate what it had all been about.
-It seems that memory has the gratifying gift of blurring unpleasant things, possibly so that we don't wake screaming in the night.
+My memory banks are sceptical.
+But it is when I watch the video footage I took at the time that I begin to appreciate what it had all been about.
+Memory has the gratifying gift of blurring unpleasant things, possibly so that we don't wake screaming in the night.
 Hard, factual evidence on film tells it differently.
-So, yes, it was that bloody bad!
+So yes.
+It was that bloody bad.

-After Dean had taken what was left of us home, we had met up with Mark.
-He had enjoyed a brief but satisfying foray to Gigha and was up for celebrating our achievement and the end of the holiday generally.
-Therefore, it was a sorry party that emerged from Mark's car, looking like a group of cripples searching for Lourdes, and shambled into The Hunting Lodge hotel.
-We had drawn quite a few curious looks from the people assembled in each room.
-I had passed a group of fairly elderly folk and had advised the women not to ask why I was limping and walking with bow-legged care.
+After Dean had taken what was left of us home that final evening, we met up with Mark, who had enjoyed a brief but satisfying foray to Gigha and was ready to celebrate.
+What emerged from Mark's car and shambled into the Hunting Lodge Hotel looked like a group of cripples searching for Lourdes.
+We drew curious looks from every room we passed through.
+I had warned a group of fairly elderly ladies not to ask why I was limping and walking with bow-legged care.
 They had assured me they wouldn't.
-We had collapsed onto comfortable chairs and three of us had drunk alcohol quickly, with the hope that it would act as a rather pleasant anaesthetic.
-A man
+We collapsed into comfortable chairs and three of us drank alcohol quickly, hoping it would function as a pleasant anaesthetic.
+A man played accordion with admirable skill and drew an appreciative crowd, particularly a group of clapping Canadians.
+Then a woman attempted to accompany him on a recorder, putting in a performance broadly equivalent to somebody's eight-year-old niece at her third lesson.
+The smiling and applauding group was reduced to a bank of strained but polite expressions within two tunes.

-But what I really learned was that the Kintyre Peninsula is a magnificent mainland island, with remote and wonderful scenery and a walk which just happens to be there to try and show this off in its entirety.
-It can be a bastard of a walk, mind.
+But what I really came away with was the knowledge that the Kintyre Peninsula is a magnificent place — a mainland island with remote and wonderful scenery and a walk that exists to try and show this off in its entirety.
+It can be a bastard of a walk.
 It is harder going than the West Highland Way, perhaps because it is so young and raw.
-Without doubt, there are faults and parts of The Way should be addressed and altered, but it is a very rewarding walk nonetheless and I would recommend that you give it a go if you're into this sort of thing.
-It will challenge you and reward you in equal measure and you'll find out how tough your feet are and how you react when the going
+Without doubt, there are parts of the Way that need addressing and altering, but it is a very rewarding walk nonetheless, and I would recommend it to anyone inclined toward this sort of thing.
+It will challenge you and reward you in equal measure.
+You will discover exactly how tough your feet are and how you respond when the going gets hard.

-gets hard.
-I'd like to know how it walks in about twenty year's time.
-Perhaps I'll make the effort to find out, though at sixty years of age I'll probably be using a stair-lift just to get myself off to bed each night.
+I'd like to know how it walks in about twenty years' time.
+Perhaps I'll make the effort to find out, though at sixty years of age I'll probably be using a stairlift just to get myself to bed each night.

-The Kintyre website has a 'role of honour' for walkers who have completed the route.
-I put mine, Bod's and Jo's names up there and the date we completed The Way.
-In actual fact, I made a mistake with Bod's date and the record shows that he completed the walk a month after Jo and I. Ironic, really, when you consider the pace he set himself and how far ahead of all of us he was at times.
-This role of honour list contains the names of people who have done this route in 4 days and I think I'm right in saying that one group of head cases completed the lot in 72 hours.
-Good luck to them, they obviously have more about them than I have.
-It was enough that we finished and did
+The Kintyre Way website has a roll of honour for walkers who have completed the route.
+I put our names up there — mine, Bod's and Jo's — along with the date.
+In actual fact, I made an error with Bod's date, and the record shows him completing the walk a full month after Jo and me.
+Ironic, really, when you consider the pace he set throughout and how far ahead of all of us he was at any given point.
+The roll of honour also contains the names of people who completed the route in four days, and I believe one group of dedicated head cases finished the whole thing in seventy-two hours.

 Prev